Dreamed 1997/3/27 by Chris Wayan

 You'd hate my wussy paradise--just as I hate yours.

-So this is why I hate most fiction out there!
-It fails to address my concerns, not because the writers aren't competent, but because they're busy meeting the needs of readers fundamentally unlike me: the safe but bored majority.
+I woke up thinking "so that's why I hate most fiction out there!
+It fails to address my concerns, not because the writers aren't competent, but because they're busy meeting the needs of readers basically unlike me: a safe but bored majority."

 Older civilizations call us sensitive.
 In America, though, the word is wuss.
 Wussy wimp.
 Which, by the way, started out as slang euphemisms of more obvious terms which you still hear in sports when the cameras aren't on: "You pussy!
 You woman!"